KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### To HDR capable display

-To convert from internal values (linear scene light) to the non-linear output value in the range 0.0 - 1.0 the PQ EOTF shall be used.
+To convert from internal values (linear scene light) to the non-linear output value in the range 0.0 - 1.0 the reference PQ OETF shall be used.
+[See OETF](#oetf)
 This is specified in ITU BT.2100: https://www.itu.int/rec/R-REC-BT.2100/en